-There are four modes you can use to customise your pages.
+There are four modes you can use to customize your pages.
 In

 Designing Mode, you will be able to add/remove/change page blocks.
 In

 Editing Mode, you can change page text via inline-editing, and change text links, images, and so on in popups.
 In

-Styling Mode, you can modify colour, size, and background of page elements.
+Styling Mode, you can modify color, size, and background of page elements.

 Browsing Mode, you can navigate the website in the usual way, which means clicking a link will direct you to a different page.

-Once you have finished writing and be ready to deliver to your readers, you can export your project as a clean website, or PDF files.
+Once you have finished writing and are ready to deliver to your readers, you can export your project as a clean website, or PDF files.

 The clean website exported is ready to be uploaded to any third-party static site hosting services.
 And the PDF files with bookmarks are ready to be sent to your audience.

 For more information, please see the Exporting page.

 As we keep adding new features into the product and fixing bugs frequently, it's essential that users can get the latest version as soon as possible.